Car Insurance - What Is it and Why Need It?

 They hit you at 35 MPH and you and your passengers suffer extreme whiplash, and some cuts and dings. -

--- PIP is no fault and is paid by your insurance carrier ---- For example, one of my insureds was
+-- PIP is no fault and is paid by your insurance carrier ---- For example, one of my clients was

 walking in a parking lot, carrying his pet supplies, when another driver hit him and ran over his foot.
 The claim